 2. Simmer: Lower the heat and simmer the mixture for 5 minutes.
 Turn off the heat and add sweetener, if using.

-3. Strain and serve: Using a strainer, pour the turmeric milk into two cups.
+3. Strain and serve: Using a strainer, pour into two cups.

 Pro tip: To create a frothy beverage, use a milk frother or pour the mixture into a blender and blend until frothy.

 - Milk: The type of milk will affect the taste and texture.
 For instance, coconut milk will make your latte creamier, but also add a coconut flavor.
 I use almond milk or oat milk since both have a neutral flavor.